trevorflahardy/RegViz/papers/regviz_report/sections/core.typ

 == Command-Line Interface
-Summarize the CLI entry point that builds AST/NFA/DFA, reports automaton statistics, and evaluates an optional input string for quick validation workflows.

 The CLI entry point, implemented in `main.rs`, provides a user-friendly interface for compiling regular expressions and inspecting their automaton representations.
 It accepts a regex pattern as input, constructs the corresponding AST, NFA, and optionally DFA and minimized DFA, and outputs relevant statistics about each stage.
 The CLI supports the following features: